-- The Group Human Resources Division ensures the global coordination and works on the identification of the regulated population in cooperation with the Human Resources Division of each Core Business, the Risk Division and the Compliance Department (cf. 2.2); - The Finance Division validates the methodology used for setting variable remuneration pools, notably for Global Banking and Investor Solutions, ensuring that the various types of risk have been taken into consideration, and furthermore checking that the total amount of variable remuneration does not hinder the Group's capacity to build up its capital base (cf. 2.3.1.1).
-The Finance Division takes part in the process of defining deferred remuneration schemes (structure, performance conditions and malus clauses) (cf. 2.3.2) and evaluation of the achievement of performance conditions; - The Risk and Compliance Divisions are involved in the process of reviewing the Group's variable remunerations and more specifically as regard the CRD IV Group regulated population.

-In particular, the Risk and the Compliance Divisions assess risk and compliance management essentially for the business lines of Global Banking and Investor Solutions, of International Banking and Financial Services and French Retail Banking (cf. 2.3.1.1), and give their opinion about the way regulated staff take these aspects into account (cf. 2.3.1.2); these assessments can lead to a possible adjustment of variable remuneration pools and individual awards.
-The independence of these control functions is guaranteed by hierarchical reporting to the Group's General Management.
+- The Group Human Resources Division ensures global coordination and works to identify the regulated population in cooperation with the Human Resources Division of each Core Business, the Risk and compliance Divisions (cf. 2.2); - The Finance Division validates the methodology used for setting variable remuneration pools, notably for Global Banking and Investor Solutions, ensuring that the various types of risk have been taken into consideration, and furthermore checking that the total amount of variable remuneration does not hinder the Group's capacity to build up its capital base (cf. 2.3.1.1).
+The Finance Division takes part in the process of defining deferred remuneration schemes (structure, performance conditions and malus clauses) (cf. 2.3.2) and evaluation of the achievement of performance conditions; - The Risk and Compliance Divisions are involved in the process of reviewing the Group's variable remunerations and more specifically the CRD IV Group regulated population.
+In particular, the Risk and the Compliance Divisions assess risk and compliance management essentially for the business lines of Global Banking and Investor Solutions, of International Banking and Financial Services and French Retail Banking (cf. 2.3.1.1), and give their opinion about the way regulated staff take these aspects into account (cf. 2.3.1.2).
+These assessments can lead to a possible adjustment of variable remuneration pools and individual awards. - The independence of the control functions is guaranteed by hierarchical reporting to the Group's General Management.
 Moreover, as all Group central functions, these functions are compensated through variable remuneration pools taking into account the Group's overall performance, independently of the results of the activities they control.
 The allocation of these variable remuneration pools is based on the extent to which objectives specific to their function are met.
+The remuneration of employees in control functions in the Risk, Compliance and Internal Audit Divisions is determined by the managerial line of their control function, in order to ensure their independence and avoid any conflict of interest.